apache/dolphinscheduler/docs/docs/en/guide/task/openmldb.md

 We will use `python3` by default.
 You can set `PYTHON_HOME` to use your custom python env.

-Make sure you have installed OpenMLDB Python SDK, using 'pip install openmldb'.
+Make sure you have installed OpenMLDB Python SDK, using `pip install openmldb`.